 So you’re ready to get rid of a pesky patch of fat that just won’t respond to diet or exercise.
 You’ve heard of CoolSculpting and laser lipo, but you’re not sure which one is right for you.

 It’s best to start with the basics!
-The difference between CoolSculpting and laser lipo is how these treatments work to destroy your unwanted fat cells.
+The main difference between CoolSculpting and laser lipo is how these treatments work to destroy your unwanted fat cells.

 CoolSculpting uses a non-invasive technology called Cryolipolysis- a controlled cooling that kills your fat cells while sparing the overlying skin.
 These destroyed fat cells are naturally eliminated from your body over time.
 As this procedure is well tolerated, no anesthesia is needed.

-Liposuction is an invasive surgical procedure that manually sucks out undesired subcutaneous fat.
+Laser liposuction, also known as laser lipo or laser lipolysis, is an invasive surgical procedure that manually sucks out undesired subcutaneous fat.
 There are several types of lipo treatments, and the newer modalities incorporate power assisted equipment and laser or ultrasound to better extract fat with less trauma.
 The laser may also help with skin contraction.
 All methods of lipo require anesthesia, which usually administered by an infiltration of numbing fluid to the area being treated, and the insertion of a metal tube into tissue via a small surgical incision.
 With laser lipo, a laser fiber is also inserted through a small tube into your body where it ruptures those fat cell membranes, liquefying the fat, that is then suctioned out by the metal cannula.

 What is the expected recovery of CoolSculpting vs Laser Lipo?